rhiannonbgrant/music-theory-app/README.md

 # music-theory-app
-A music theory web application passion project developed built with Vanilla Javascript for the purpose of fun and education.
+A music theory web application passion project built with Vanilla Javascript for the purpose of fun and education.

 The plan is to expand this app to include games that will teach you to be able to differentiate different:
 - Pitches